Dustin Hoffman: 2010–present

 He appears in Little Fockers, the critically panned yet financially successful 2010 sequel to Meet the Fockers.
 However, his character plays a significantly smaller role than in the previous installment.
 In 2011, Hoffman reprised his role as Master Shifu in the commercially and critically successful animated film Kung Fu Panda 2.
 In 2012, Hoffman's audiobook recording of Jerzy Kosinski's Being There was released at Audible.com.
 Hoffman starred in the HBO horse racing drama Luck, as a man involved in bookmaking and casino operations.
-Luck was canceled in March 2012 after three horses died on set.
+The series was canceled in March 2012 after one season following the death of three horses on set.

 In 2012, Hoffman made his directorial debut with Quartet, starring Maggie Smith, Tom Courtenay, Pauline Collins, Billy Connolly, and Michael Gambon.
 The BBC comedy-drama premiered at the 2012 Toronto Film Festival where it earned respectable reviews from critics.
 Smith was nominated for Golden Globe for her performance.
-In 2015, Hoffman starred in Roald Dahl's Esio Trot, a BBC television film adaptation of Roald Dahl's classic novel, adapted by Richard Curtis and co-starring Judi Dench.
+In 2015, Hoffman starred in Roald Dahl's Esio Trot, a BBC television film adaptation of Roald Dahl's classic novel, adapted by Richard Curtis, and co-starring Judi Dench.
 Hoffman received an Emmy Award for Best Performance by an Actor.
-In 2016, he once again lent his voice to Master Shifu in the animated feature Kung Fu Panda 3.
+In 2016, he reprised his role as Master Shifu in another sequel animated film Kung Fu Panda 3.